Charity shops in Scarborough

 Scarborough’s coastal position is honest geography that matters here.
 A specialist precious-metal buyer means a long journey inland, with Leeds well over 60 miles away and around an hour and a half by road, and York roughly 40 miles.
 For a charity shop, that is most of a working day lost.
 The prepaid postal route removes the journey completely.

-Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used.
+Your parcel is insured up to £2,500 via Royal Mail Special Delivery.
 GoldPaid can confirm the appropriate postal option before you post, so a Scarborough parcel is sent correctly for its value.

 Donations worth a second look in Scarborough